 Building a Flutter app

-Exporting configuration from UI
+Exporting configuration from the Flutter workflow editor

 You can get started with YAML easily if you have an existing project set up in Codemagic UI.

-- Navigate to your app settings.
+- Navigate to your app workflow settings.

 - In the Configuration as code section on the right sidebar, click Download configuration.